asyncapi/website/pages/blog/websocket-part1.md

 It is very widely adopted and will not go away anytime soon because tooling support is excellent and serves its purpose well.
 Just remind yourself when HTTP/2 showed up and how many years it took everyone to migrate, and it would not happen if not a strong support and push from all the big players.

-Sure, there is [HTTP/2 multiplexing](https://developers.google.com/web/fundamentals/performance/http2/#request_and_response_multiplexing) and protocols like [Mercure](https://mercure.rocks/docs/mercure).
+Sure, there is [HTTP/2 multiplexing](https://developers.google.com/web/fundamentals/performance/http2/#request_and_response_multiplexing) and protocols like [Mercure](https://mercure.rocks/docs/mercure) or [GraphQL Subscription](https://spec.graphql.org/June2018/#sec-Subscription).
 There is also [RFC8441](https://tools.ietf.org/html/rfc8441) for Websocket and HTTP/2 and tooling already adopts it, like [Envoy](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/http/upgrades) or [Jetty](https://github.com/eclipse/jetty.project/issues/3537).
 Nevertheless, WebSocket is not going anywhere.

 Anyway, the future of Websocket has nothing to do with this post.
-This post is for the AsyncAPI community looking into the AsyncAPI spec because of WebSockets now, no matter the future of the protocol.
+This post is for the AsyncAPI community looking into the AsyncAPI spec because of WebSockets now, no matter the protocol's future.

 ## Websocket use case